MICHAEL T. FLAVIN, PH.D.

 submission.
 Over a five year period, Dr. Eiznhamer played a pivotal role in the raising of over $100M dollars in the capital markets.
 In earlier positions with MediChem Life Sciences and deCODE genetics, Dr. Eiznhamer held leadership positions in regulatory affairs, pre-clinical drug development, and drug discovery.
 He has authored several publications and made numerous presentations at national and international meetings.
 Dr.

 Eiznhamer received his Ph.D. in Molecular Biology from Loyola University of Chicago and his M.B.A. from the University of Chicago Booth School of Business.

 NANCY A. TYRRELL

-Nancy is a Principal of Flavin Ventures, LLC and Vice President of Business Development at Shamrock Structures, a protein crystallography research company that was founded by Flavin Ventures in 2003.
-Nancy has over 20 years of experience in business development in the life sciences field and has worked with several of the Flavin Ventures’ portfolio companies, including MediChem Life Sciences, Advanced Life Sciences and Shamrock Structures, to develop successful partnerships and collaborations with top pharmaceutical and biotechnology companies around the world.
+Nancy is a Principal of Flavin Ventures, LLC and Associate Director, Translational Activities at the Chicago Biomedical Consortium.
+Prior to that, she was Vice President of Business Development at Shamrock Structures, a protein crystallography research company that was founded by Flavin Ventures in 2003.
+Nancy has over 25 years of experience in business development in the life sciences field and has worked with several of the Flavin Ventures’ portfolio companies, including MediChem Life Sciences, Advanced Life Sciences and Shamrock Structures, to develop successful partnerships and collaborations with leading pharmaceutical and biotechnology companies around the world.